The Clinical Training Center at Boston Medical Center

-The BLS course teaches both single-rescuer and team basic life support skills for application in both prehospital and in-facility environments, with a focus on High-Quality CPR and team dynamics.
+The American Heart Association Basic Life Support course teaches both single-rescuer and team basic life support skills for application in both prehospital and in-facility environments, with a focus on High-Quality CPR and team dynamics.

 Step 1 - Student completes the HeartCode® BLS online program:

 Through a variety of eLearning assets such as dramatizations, eSimulations, animations, self-directed learning, and interactive activities, this course teaches students BLS knowledge and skills.
-(Time varies~ 1-2 hours)
+(Time to complete varies~ 1-2 hours)

 Step 2 - The student completes a hands on skills session with an instructor to complete their certification.
-(2 hours)
+(About 60-90 minutes)